glass bowl with roasted coffee beans

 • Dark Roast: These beans undergo a longer roasting process, which breaks down some of their density but doesn't significantly reduce caffeine content.

-So, does this mean light roast has more caffeine?
+Does this mean light roasts have more caffeine?
 Not necessarily.
-The difference is minimal, but here’s a fun fact: it can have slightly more caffeine when measured by volume because the beans are denser.
-However, when measured by weight, the caffeine content is almost identical.
+The difference is minimal.
+Light roasts can have slightly more caffeine when measured by volume, but when measured by weight, the caffeine content is nearly identical across light and dark roasts.

 To make it clearer, let's look at a quick comparison: